 You can also set your prices to whatever you want in each individual regional marketplace.
 Just like changing your images, title, description and everything else, you can easily change the price by selecting the marketplace from the dropdown menu and then adjusting that specific listing.

 Changes made there will only apply to that selected marketplace, so if you want to, you can even have totally different product images in, for example, Spain and France.
-The same goes for prices, titles, descriptions, bullet points
+The same goes for prices, titles, descriptions, bullet points and keywords.

 And that’s basically it!
 When you transfer your listings to regional marketplaces, your ASIN numbers and SKU numbers will stay the same, so Amazon will automatically know how to manage your stock for them.